František Vejdovský

-František Vejdovský (born 24 October 1849 in Kouřim - died 4 December 1939 in Prague) was a Czech zoologist.
+František Vejdovský (24 October 1849 in Kouřim – 4 December 1939 in Prague) was a Czech zoologist and served as an influential professor of zoology at Charles University from 1892 to 1921.

+Vejdovsky was born in Kouřim and educated at a Latin school and then at Charles University.
+He received his doctorate in 1876 and habilitated in 1877 while working under Antonin Frič.
+He worked as a lecturer in zoology at the college of technology and became a professor of zoology, comparative anatomy and embryology in 1892.
+He served as a professor until his retirement in 1921.
+In 1886 he discovered the centrosome in animal cells.
+He studied mainly the invertebrate groups and was an influential teacher.
+His students included Jiří Janda, Emil Bayer, Bohumil Némec, František Karel Studnička, Karel Sulc, and Jan Zavřel.
+In 1895 he served as rector magnificus of Charles University.
+He received an honorary doctorate from the University of Cambridge during the Darwin centenary celebrations in 1909.

 In 2007 the International Commission on Zoological Nomenclature ruled that the family "Tubificidae" was a junior synonym of Naididae.
 He was the first biologist to distinguish between nematodes and gordiids when he named a group to contain the horsehair worms the order Nematomorpha.
 In 1919, Nathan Cobb proposed that nematodes should be recognized alone as a phylum and Nematomorphs were recognized as their own phylum.